mephirious/Assignment-1-SoftwareDesignPatterns/README.md

-# Plants vs. Zombies Game: Design Patterns Implementation
+# Plants vs. Zombies Game: Design Patterns

-## About Our Project

 This project is an end-term assignment for our Software Design Patterns course, where we implement a simplified version of the popular game "Plants vs. Zombies."
 The game utilizes various design patterns to enhance its structure, flexibility, and maintainability.